d-negatu/vibetune/README.md

-🎵 VibeTune: Your Personalized Music and Map Companion 🎶 AI-powered app that combines Spotify tunes with location-based vibes.
-Plan your trips, discover playlists, and enjoy a seamless, interactive experience.
+🎵 VibeTune: Your Personalized Music and Map Companion 🎶 Welcome to VibeTune!
+This project is a revolutionary blend of AI-powered music recommendations and map-based navigation.
+From dynamic environmental heatmaps to personalized Spotify playlists, VibeTune ensures your travels are as vibrant as your vibes.

+🌟 Project Banner

+Explore music like never before, synced to your surroundings.

+📖 Overview
+VibeTune combines the power of:

+Spotify Integration for personalized playlists.
+Google Maps API for dynamic location-based features.
+AI Recommendations via OpenAI.
+Whether you're discovering a new city or curating the perfect playlist, VibeTune is your all-in-one companion.

 🚀 Features
+🌍 Interactive Maps
+Discover places and plan routes with real-time data.

+🎶 Tailored Playlists
+Spotify-powered playlists matched to your mood and location.

+📊 Real-Time Heatmaps
-🌎 Dynamic Heatmaps: Explore real-time environmental conditions like air quality or crowd density while syncing with Spotify's music recommendations.
+Visualize environmental conditions like air quality and crowd density.

-🎶 Personalized Playlists: Get music tailored to your location, mood, and preferences.
-🗺️ Integrated Map Interface: Interact with maps powered by Google Maps API to plan routes and find the perfect spots to vibe.
-🧠 AI Recommendations: Powered by OpenAI for music suggestions and travel insights.
+🔒 Secure Data
-🗂️ Data Persistence: Stores Spotify tokens securely in Firebase Firestore.
+User data and Spotify tokens stored securely using Firebase Firestore.
-🌐 Cross-Platform Compatibility: Works seamlessly on web and mobile devices.

 📸 Screenshots
-1️⃣ Interactive Dashboard
+Interactive Dashboard

-A seamless integration of maps, playlists, and user-friendly controls.
+All your vibes, in one place.

-2️⃣ Real-Time Heatmaps
+Real-Time Heatmaps

-Visualize real-time air quality and crowd levels in your area.
+Explore air quality and environmental data seamlessly.

-3️⃣ Spotify Integration
+Spotify Integration

-Sync your music library and discover location-based playlists.
+Sync your favorite tunes and discover playlists.

-💡 How It Works
-Log In: Connect your Spotify account to VibeTune.
-Explore Maps: Use the Google Maps-powered interface to explore your location.
-Get Recommendations: Receive personalized playlist suggestions based on your activity, mood, or environment.
-Sync and Save: Store and access your favorite spots and playlists for future use.
 🔧 Technologies Used
-Frontend:

-React
+Technology	Description
+React	Frontend framework for a dynamic user interface.
-Google Maps API
+Google Maps API	Interactive maps for navigation and exploration.
-Spotify Web API
+Spotify Web API	Fetch playlists, sync libraries, and stream music.
-Backend:

-Node.js
-Firebase Functions
-AI Integration:

-OpenAI API
-Database:
+Node.js	Backend server for handling API requests.

-Firebase Firestore
+Firebase Firestore	Secure storage for user tokens and data.
+OpenAI API	AI-driven insights for recommendations.
 📜 Installation Guide
-Requirements
-Node.js (v16 or later)
+Prerequisites
+Node.js installed (v16+).
-Firebase CLI
+Firebase CLI installed globally.
-Spotify Developer Account
+A Spotify Developer Account.
-1️⃣ Clone the Repository
+Step 1: Clone the Repository
 bash
 Copy
 Edit
 git clone https://github.com/yourusername/vibetune.git
 cd vibetune
-2️⃣ Install Dependencies
+Step 2: Install Dependencies
 bash
 Copy
 Edit
 npm install
-3️⃣ Configure Environment Variables
+Step 3: Configure Environment Variables
-Create a .env file and add the following keys:
+Create a .env file in the root directory with the following details:

 env
 Copy